 The following positions on CS Ubuntu’s Board are open:

-External Affairs Officer: CS Ubuntu’s External Affairs Officers is in charge of acquisition of financial resources and promotion of our association’s activities.
+External Affairs Officer: CS Ubuntu’s External Affairs Officers is in charge of the acquisition of financial resources and promotion of our association’s activities.
+The External Affairs Officer deals with all education matters surrounding the Master and Minor Conflict studies and our professional connection with the Centre for Conflict Studies, career orientation and professional networking and the arrangement of new sponsorship deals with companies in and outside of Utrecht.
 As the External Affairs Officers, you should feel passionate about CS Ubuntu’s mission and vision, enjoy marketing and sales and be proactive, creative and a great team player.
-The External Affairs Officer is both in charge of general promotion, flyers, Facebook and the website, but can also arrange new sponsorship deals with companies in and outside of Utrecht.

-Work on the board of CS Ubuntu takes about 7 – 12 hours a week, slightly dependent on the position, and can be readily combined with courses or an internship.
+Work on the board of CS Ubuntu takes about 8 – 10 hours a week, slightly dependent on the position, and can be readily combined with courses, an internship or even a thesis.
 English language proficiency is required.
-Depending on the people you get to work with, you might be able to do part of your work in Dutch.
+Depending on the people you get to work with, you might have to be able to do part of your work in Dutch though we have found that this is mostly relevant for the External Affairs Officer.
 As a board member, you have weekly board meetings, will work closely with our committees and members and will represent our association in various partnership structures.
 Being on the board is a great learning experience, as it offers new insights into academia and the fields of conflict studies and human rights, a learning-by-doing-atmosphere, as well as much fun.
-What’s more, since this year CS Ubuntu’s board is eligible for board funding.
+What’s more, since last year CS Ubuntu’s board is eligible for board funding.
 This entails that Utrecht University compensates the time you put into CS Ubuntu financially.
 From 2016 – 2019, the board funds cover 1275 euros, to be divided amongst the board members.

-The call for applications is out until May 25.
-If you are interested, please let us know by sending your CV and letter of motivation to our current president Lisanne Veldt at firstname.lastname@example.org.
+The call for applications is out until the 24th of April 2020.
+If you are interested, please let us know by sending your CV and letter of motivation to firstname.lastname@example.org.
 In your application, please let us know if you are considering a particular position or are generally up for the task of serving on our board and taking CS Ubuntu to the next level.
-We plan on inviting all suitable candidates to meet with the CS Ubuntu Selection Committee on May 30 for an interview, after which the committee will review all applicants and will put forward a Candidate Board for the General Assembly on Thursday 8 June.
-So please keep these dates in mind if you’re planning to apply.
-At the General Assembly all CS Ubuntu members will be eligible to vote on next year’s board.
-That could be you or any of your colleagues or friends – feel free to spread the word and start writing your application!